A North Carolina man is charged with 4 murder counts after telling authorities he killed his kids

 Dickens had been charged earlier Tuesday in the death of one of his children, a sheriff's office news release said.
 Three more murder counts were filed later in the day, records show.

-Dickens called 911 on Monday evening and told the operator he had killed the children, the sheriff's statement said.
+Dickens called 911 on Monday evening and told the operator he had killed his children, the sheriff's statement said.

-Johnston County deputies responded and found Dickens’ 3-year-old son unharmed inside the residence on the outskirts of Zebulon, which is about 25 miles (40 kilometers) east of Raleigh.
+Johnston County deputies responded, and as Dickens had told them, his 3-year-old son was alive inside the residence on the outskirts of Zebulon, which is about 25 miles (40 kilometers) east of Raleigh.

+But Dickens also told deputies four of his other children were deceased inside the trunk of the vehicle inside the garage, the statement said.

-The deputies discovered what the release described as “multiple bodies” in the trunk of a vehicle in the garage and said the remains had been there for a long time.
+The deputies discovered what the release described as “multiple bodies” in the trunk and said what were believed to be human remains inside had been there for a long time, the sheriff's office said.
 The arrest warrants say authorities believe the victims were killed May 1.

 The sheriff's office said investigators believe Dickens killed three of his biological children, ages 6, 9 and 10, as well as his 18-year-old stepchild.
 Arrest warrants for three of the counts confirm the victims as 9, 10 and 18.
 The fourth arrest warrant provided no date of birth for the victim.